 Once you are happy with the level of sourness, store them in the refrigerator in the original jar (lid on) for up to 2-3 months (if they will last).
 They will never last this long in my household, but I make one small-medium melon at one time and I make it throughout the year.

-Salt type and the amount are paramount in this recipe and any salt pickles recipe.
+The salt you use and the amount are paramount in this recipe and any salt pickles recipe.

-What else could be salt pickled?
+🤹What else could be salt pickled?

 Other fruit and veggies that we could salt pickle: